apache/parquet-format/Encodings.md

-The encoding uses two separate multiplications (not a single multiplication by `10^(e-f)`, and not division) to ensure that implementations produce identical floating-point rounding across languages.
-Implementations must ensure that the encoder and decoder use identical power-of-10 values for a given exponent.
+The encoding uses two separate multiplications (not a single multiplication by `10^(e-f)`, and not division) to ensure that implementations produce identical floating-point results.
+All implementations MUST use the exact same floating-point arithmetic and power-of-10 constants to guarantee cross-language interoperability.

 ##### Fast Rounding

-The rounding function uses a "magic number" technique for branchless rounding:
+The `fast_round` function uses a "magic number" technique for branchless rounding.

+`fast_round(value)` is defined as follows:

 | Type   | Magic Number                      | Formula                          |
 |--------|-----------------------------------|----------------------------------|
 | FLOAT  | 2^22 + 2^23 = 12,582,912         | `(int32_t)((value + magic) - magic)` |
 | DOUBLE | 2^51 + 2^52 = 6,755,399,441,055,744 | `(int64_t)((value + magic) - magic)` |

-For negative values, the signs are reversed: `(int32_t)((value - magic) + magic)` for FLOAT, `(int64_t)((value - magic) + magic)` for DOUBLE.

 ##### Parameter Selection